 She is recognized as an ambassador of great design, because her passion to be hands-on in driving challenging and complex development projects, which truly matter to users, equals her ability to lead teams and oversee process.
 She is a creative leader who has not “put down the pencil”.

-In my current role as Sr. Manager of design at Newell Brands, I lead a talented design team located in the US and Taiwan, creating best in class products for Graco, Baby Jogger, and Aprica brands globally.
+In my current role as Sr. Manager of design at Newell Brands, I lead a talented design team located in the US and Taiwan, creating best in class products for Graco, Baby Jogger, Aprica, and NUK brands globally.

 Baby gear products are complex, and my team loves the challenge.
 We solve for consumer needs, compliance requirements, usability recommendations, cultural expectations for global customers, manufacturing feasibility with our partner suppliers, and cost constraints all while making the product aesthetically world class and on brand.

 Collaboration and communication is what makes our projects successful.
 I partner with marketing, soft goods, fashion, CFM, mechanical engineering, electrical engineering, sourcing, production, and our suppliers located throughout the globe.

 My leadership role at Newell, being a very large corporation, extends beyond product development and team management.
 For the baby division, I represent the design voice to our corporate leadership.
 I also am part of a design leadership team that is putting into practice innovation methods and proving aesthetic competence outputs that are truly best in class.